department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/research-prep.md

 ## Acceptance Criteria
 - [ ] The target number(s) of participants have been recruited and scheduled (for overall & primary criteria)
-  - Schedule 20-25% more sessions than the desired # of participants to account for no-shows & cancellations
 - [ ] The moderator(s), notetaker(s), and observer(s) have been invited to research sessions and daily debriefs
 - [ ] Pilot session(s) have been conducted
 - [ ] All preparation done before the first day of research sessions